The Complete Guide to the Different Types of Tennis Court Surfaces

 Why Choose Clay Courts:

 Things to Consider: Clay courts need more attention than hard courts.
 Daily grooming and moisture control are part of the routine.
+Clay courts require regular irrigation, rolling, and brushing to maintain flatness.
+Artificial clay courts can be installed much faster than traditional clay courts.
 That said, artificial clay options reduce upkeep significantly.
 With MAC Surfaces’ installation expertise, you can enjoy the benefits of clay with a maintenance plan that works for you.

 Clay Tennis Courts are Best For: Clubs and private residences where tennis tradition and player development are top priorities.